 For Health Care Operations.
 We may use or disclose your health information for other Plan operations.
 These uses and disclosures are necessary to run the Plan.
 For example, we may use medical information in connection with conducting quality assessment and improvement activities; submitting claims for stop-loss (or excess-loss) coverage; conducting or arranging for medical review, legal services, audit services, and fraud and abuse detection programs; business planning and development such as cost management; and business management and general Plan administrative activities.
-We may use or share your information for underwriting purposes, although we are prohibited from using your information for underwriting members enrolled in a Medicare Advantage Plan.
-In addition, we are prohibited from using or disclosing protected health information that is genetic information for underwriting purposes.
+We may use or share your information for underwriting purposes; however, we are prohibited from using or disclosing genetic information for underwriting purposes.